EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   </details>

 # EmotiBit DataParser
-The DataParser is used to convert the un-processed recorded data into processed data type files.
+The DataParser is used to convert the raw recorded data into processed data type files.<br>
+Start by opening the EmotiBit DataParser on your computer.
+If you need more help on opening the Emotibit DataParser, you may refer to the instructions on the [Getting Started](./Getting_Started.md#Running-EmotiBit-software) page.

+## Process raw data using EmotiBit DataParser

+### Transfer file from SD-Card to computer
+The data recorded using EmotiBit is stored on the SD-Card.
+To process the raw data, copy the raw data file from the SD-Card to the computer(You may use the provided SD-Card reader to do so!).

+### Parse raw data file

+The steps below describe how you can use the DataParser to process the raw data file to generate individual data type files.
+- Click on the `Load file` button to open a file browser.
+Navigate to the `csv` file which you want to process and select that file.
+- The parser will show the progress as it parses the data.
+The DataParser quits automatically on completion.
+- The processed data type files are created in the same directory as the original **raw** file

+![][EmotiBit-DataParser]
+For more deatils on the file types check out the section [below]().

 ## EmotiBit file types
 There are 3 types of files associated with EmotiBit
-- Un-processed data file(**csv**)
+- Raw data file(**csv**)
-  - Every recording sessions generates 1 un-processed data file.
+  - Every recording sessions generates 1 raw data file.
   - This file is named with the start time of the recording session.
 Ex: `2019-01-30_11-57-13-492.csv`
 - Information file(**json**)
   - Contains information like sampling rates and other important settings for each sensor/stream.
-  - It shares the name of the un-processed file.
-For example, the `info` file for the above un-processed file will be named `2019-01-30_11-57-13-492_info.json`
+  - It shares the name of the raw file.
+For example, the `info` file for the above raw file will be named `2019-01-30_11-57-13-492_info.json`
-- Processed data file(**csv**)
+- Processed data type file(**csv**)
-  - the un-processed file is converted to processed files by running the DataParser.
+  - the raw file is converted to processed files by running the DataParser.
   - Each processed file contains data for a specific data type.
-  - The name for each processed file is created by joining the `TypeTag` of the data type to the un-processed file name.
+  - The name for each processed file is created by joining the `TypeTag` of the data type to the raw file name.
-    - Ex: After running the data parser on `2019-01-30_11-57-13-492.csv`, the processed data file containing the data for `PPG IR channel` will be called `2019-01-30_11-57-13-492_PI.csv`
+    - Ex: After running the data parser on `2019-01-30_11-57-13-492.csv`, the processed data type file containing the data for `PPG IR channel` will be called `2019-01-30_11-57-13-492_PI.csv`
     - For more details on data types, see [EmotiBit Data Types](./Working_with_emotibit_data.md#emotibit-data-types) (below).